harlyq/aframe-mesh-particles-component/README.md

 The number of particles to spawn is the **spawnRate** multiplied by the maximum **lifeTime** (this also applies when **spawnType** is `burst`).

-If an entity contains multiple meshes, only the first mesh is used for the particles.
+If an entity contains multiple meshes, the **geoNumber** represent which mesh to use for the particles (1 for the first, 2 for the second etc).

 If an **entity** is not specified then the object3D with the **geoName** will be used as a basis for the particles, and the original geometry will be removed.